TirumallaKarthik/surakshaapp/README.md

 Normally we find homeless children around places we visit.
 This app gives an opportunity to broadcast nearby orphanages registered in this app about the basic info of the child and his current location.

 Currently app is built in its initial stage.
 Soon more features will be included

-g